 Whiting has developed a robust Spill Prevention, Control and Countermeasure (SPCC) Plan Program that provides personnel with the tools necessary to efficiently and effectively prevent releases and respond to them if they occur.
 Strategically located spill response trailers throughout our drilling and production areas offer quick response times to Whiting assets.
 Peer benchmarking studies show that Whiting is consistently below the industry average for spills.

 Whiting also prepares for potential incidents through rigorous emergency response training and an effective Incident Command System.
 In addition, several individual programs exist to review and update all emergency response plans and processes as necessary.

 Whiting is also one of the original members of the Sakakawea Area Spill Response, LLC (SASR), which is a company composed of 17 oil, gas and pipeline operators in the upper Missouri River and Lake Sakakawea region Region of North Dakota.
-SASR members have agreed to share resources and purchase and maintain equipment to facilitate a quick and comprehensive response to an open water spill.
+SASR members have agreed to share resources by collectively purchasing and maintaining equipment to facilitate a quick and comprehensive response to an open water spill.
 The goal is to minimize impacts to the area and protect local residents and the environment.

 Hydraulic fracturing has become a key element of oil and natural gas development within the United States.
 Today, it is part of the process of drilling and completing most onshore oil and natural gas wells.
 This well-stimulation method is a process that has been used since the 1940’s to coax oil and gas out of tight shale formations more than a mile underground.
 Currently, more than 90% of all crude oil and natural gas wells drilled in the U.S. employ hydraulic fracturing.
 Although the injection process for each well typically lasts only two to three days, the well may produce for 20 years or more.